vfx-rs/openexr-bind/README.md

 # Versions
 There is a branch for each supported minor version of the target library.
 Other versions may or may not bind successfully.

+# Contributing

+Please see [the contributions document](CONTRIBUTING.md) for more information.